Updated on August 30th, 2022

 - West Virginia

-A special warranty deed is used to transfer a grantor’s interest in real estate to a grantee with full warranties of title starting from the date the grantor acquired the property.
-The deed does not provide assurances regarding any previous owners.
+A special warranty deed is used to transfer a grantor’s interest in real estate to a grantee with a title warranty starting from the date the grantor acquired the property.
+The deed does not provide assurances regarding any other owners.

 General and special warranty deeds are two of the most commonly used deeds in property transactions.
 Where they differ is in the timespan their warranties cover.
-In a special warranty deed, the grantee receives the grantor’s contractual promise that there were no issues with the property’s title for the entire duration they owned it.
-Whereas with a general warranty deed, the timeframe extends from the grantor’s ownership to ALL previous owners as well.
+In a special warranty deed, the grantee receives the grantor’s contractual promise that the property’s title was not encumbered for the entire duration they owned it.
+Whereas with a general warranty deed, the warranty applies to all previous owners, not just the current owner.

 Special warranty deeds are common in situations where there is little to no information on previous owners, and the party selling the property does not want to put undue liability onto themselves by guaranteeing anything uncertain.
-The following list includes specific situations where special warranty deeds are preferred:
+The following list includes examples of situations where special warranty deeds are preferred:

 - Foreclosures: When a property has been foreclosed, the new “owner” is the bank or lender that funded the home’s initial purchase.
 Said financial institutions will warrant there have been no liens, mortgages, or other issues for the short time they’ve owned the property, but are typically not willing to warrant anything prior.

 - Commercial transactions: This includes any transaction where a company buys or sells commercially-zoned property.
 Due to the likelihood of the property changing hands more often, sellers are rarely willing to commit to any issues that could have occurred during the tenure of previous owners.